 Scott maintains a national practice and leads the Cincinnati office's employment and labor practice.
-He is listed in The Best Lawyers in America© 2015 in the field of Employment Law – Management.
-He has been named one of five "Top Attorneys Under 40" nationwide in Employment Law by Law360.
+He is listed in The Best Lawyers in America© in the field of Employment Law – Management and recognized as a “Super Lawyer.”
+He has been previously named one of five "Top Attorneys Under 40" nationwide in Employment Law by Law360.
 Scott is a board-certified specialist in Employment & Labor Law by the Ohio State Bar Association.
-He has been listed in Chambers USA: America's Leading Lawyers for Business as a leading lawyer in Employment and Labor and is listed as an Ohio Super Lawyers "Rising Star."
+He has been listed in Chambers USA: America's Leading Lawyers for Business as a leading lawyer in Employment and Labor.
 According to Chambers USA 2009, "Clients laud trial lawyer Scott McIntyre for his intelligence, practicality and fine presentational skills.
 He is respected for his performance in employment law, civil rights litigation, and regulatory disputes."
-Scott has been ranked AV Preeminent by Martindale-Hubbell.
+Scott is ranked AV Preeminent by Martindale-Hubbell.